g200kg/zoom-ms-utility/README.md

 The application starts just by accessing it with **Chrome**, so installation is not required.

 * **Stand-alone version** :
-1. Download whole repository(`zoom-ms-utility-master.zip`) from https://github.com/g200kg/zoom-ms-utility by [Code]-[Download ZIP].
+1. Download zip file (`zoom-ms-utility-XXX-XXX.zip`) from [https://github.com/g200kg/zoom-ms-utility/tree/master/dist](https://github.com/g200kg/zoom-ms-utility/tree/master/dist)
-2. Unzip `zoom-ms-utility-master.zip`.
-3. Place the necessary files into your appropriate folder.
+2. Unzip and place to your appropriate folder.

   **Windows (x64) version** :
-  > necessary files are in the `dist/zoom-ms-utility-1.0.2-win-x64`
   > startup executable is `ZoomMSUtility.exe` in the folder.

   **Mac (x64) version** :
-  > necessary files are in the `dist/zoom-ms-utility-1.0.2-mac-x64`
   > Starts with `ZoomMSUtility.app` in the folder.

 ## Usage